p1geondove/minimandel/README.md

-#Mandelbrot set viewer on python
-#really simple and badly optimized
+Mandelbrot set viewer on python\n really simple and badly optimized\n
-#<100 lines
+<100 lines\n
-#only using pygame and builtins
+only using pygame and builtins\n